 Every month, Google receives over 100 million searches asking the question, “What is a blog?”
 A small business blog is one of the most important tools for marketing your business.
 Want to learn a few creative ways to use your blog for business growth?
 Read on.
 Plus, I’m also including a free editorial calendar template to help you post with a purpose.

-A recent article from Hubspot explains how blogs have become the new ad unit, and they are one of the most valuable ways to advertise your business.
-(Read 13 of the most important benefits of a blog.)
-Hubspot shows us what a valuable asset your blog can be, so let’s look at how to use your blog to its full advantage.
+Blogs have become the new ad unit, and they are one of the most valuable ways to advertise your business.
+If that doesn’t convince you, take a look at 27 powerful reasons for a business blog.
+Now that we see what a valuable asset a blog can be, let’s look at how to use your blog to its full advantage.

 Begin by using an editorial calendar.